 The next upgrade to Final Cut Pro X and the other pro apps are long overdue.
 Version 10.4 was released December 14, 2017.
 That’s two and a half years ago.
 And it has been leaked that the authorized training will be EOL’d as of June 26, 2020.
 So what’s going on with this training thing?
+And is it significant to the future of FCPX penetrating more of the pro market?
 I’ll put some pieces together, and let you make your own educated guess.

 10.0 - June 2011

 10.3 - October 2016

 10.4 - December 2017

 Of course there have been minor updates between these, and some have brought significant new features.
 And we’ve waited two years before, but never two and a half years.
 So what about FCPX 10.5?
 That leads us to…

 Everyone expected (as is traditional) that 10.5 would at least be announced and previewed during NAB Show 2020, which was canceled due to the COVID-19 pandemic.
 Maybe it will be released or announced during WWDC 2020?
 Either way, we’re still hanging in there and waiting, and most of us are sure we’ll see FCPX 10.5 this year at some point in time.
 In the mean time there are rumblings of something significant about to happen.
 That leads us to…

 Pro App Training EOL?

 We have leaks that Apple is in fact going to stop its pro app Authorized Training program.
 This was posted by Apple at a sales and trainer web site, that many of us trainers are now unable to log into.